DawChihLiou/angularjs-exercise/README.md

 *A 40 hour practice of AngularJS*

 ## What Is it about
-This exercise is designed for people who are new to AngularJS and looking for a small project to work on.
+This exercise is designed for people who have some basic idea about AngularJS and are looking for a small project to work on.
 Through the exercise, you will explore the AngularJS MVW structure and how different parts communicate with each other.
-At the end of the exercise, you will have a more comprehensive idea of how to build single page applications through AngularJS.
+At the end of the exercise, you'll have a more comprehensive idea of how to build single page applications through AngularJS.

 ## What Exactly You will Be Working on
 You will be building a online shopping platform which allows consumers to browse, search, and purchase products.
 To make it less overwhelming for beginners, the entire exercise is pure AngularJS.

 ## How to Approach It
 By the time you decide to work on the project, you should have basic knowledge of the basic building blocks of AngularJS such as Controllers and Services and Scope.
+I'll be giving you general guidance and hints to help you think through the development process.

-It will be easier to follow the workflow if you focus on **one view at a time**.
+It will be easier to follow the workflow if you focus on one view at a time.
 Each view might involve multiple smaller building blocks such as directives and services in different directories.
 Don't panic!
 Just follow the scipts and explore the logic.
 One of the beauties of MVW structure is that it breakdown your code into number of layers and keep each part of your code short and clear.
 So instead of having a huge chunck of javascript file, a healthy project tend to have small Javascript files grouped by their natures.

 The soul purpose for this exercise is to get you into AngularJS world so focus on the framework itself (you can totally ignore other parts of the project like Bootstrap, RequireJS, and Testing code if you want.)
 I include those parts only because they are great tools that facilitate my development process.

 ## So Let's Get to It
 Let's start from the top!
+First thing you need to know is how the project is organized.

 ##### Project Structure
 Sigle Page Application powered by AngularJS relies heavily on Javascript codes and HTML templates.
 Pretty much all the magic comes from them so first thing you need to do is to locate where they are.